kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/README.md

 ## Running the application

 Files named solvePart1.ts and solvePart2.ts will usually be executable and return that Day's solutions as well as log solution messages to the console.
-They can generally be run from inside that Day's directory by running `deno task solve-part-1` and `deno task solve-part-2` in the terminal.
+They can generally be run from inside that Day's directory by running `deno run --allow-read solvePart1.ts ` and `deno run --allow-read solvePart2.ts ` in the terminal.
 However, this is all subject to the Day's rolled Challenge Modifiers